louisabraham/cabret/README.md

 '2a03:4000:21:435::dead:beef\n'
 ```

 By default, https://free-proxy-list.net/ is used.
-You can change that
+You can change that in
-with `config.ini`.
+`config.ini`.

 Get validation emails
 ---------------------